-- Provide each employee with notice of the District drug and alcohol-free workplace policy; - Enlist the aid of community and state agencies with drug and alcohol informational and rehabilitation programs, to provide information to District employees; and - · Inform employees of available drug and alcohol counseling, rehabilitation, reentry, and any employee-assistance programs.
+- 1. Provide each employee with notice of the District drug and alcohol-free workplace policy; - 2.
+Post notice of the District drug and alcohol-free workplace policy in a place where other information for employees is posted; - 3.
+Enlist the aid of community and state agencies with drug and alcohol informational and rehabilitation programs, to provide information to District employees; and - 4.
+Inform employees of available drug and alcohol counseling, rehabilitation, reentry, and any employee-assistance programs.